Last modified: 2020-03-12 | Approximate reading time 4 mins

 There is no consensus between experts regarding the maximum amount of radon that can be found inside a building before it turns into a problem.
 However, various distinct sources agree that the directive issued by Health Canada is the right one.
 The documentation prepared by this branch of the Canadian government states that if the radon level surpasses 200BQ/m³ inside the building, corrective measures will have to be applied within the next two years.

 With a result of more than 600BQ/m³, these measures have to be applied in the coming year.
-According to pq.poumon.ca, one out of ten houses is faced with a radon problem that should be solved as soon as possible, in order to avoid lung illnesses that are caused by exposure to this gas.
+According to pq.poumon.ca, one out of ten houses is faced with a radon problem that should be solved as soon as possible, to avoid lung illnesses that are caused by exposure to this gas.
+It should be noted, however, that Quebec regulations provide for a maximum limit of 800 Bq/m3, which embodies the old Canadian standard.

 Radon ingress can be tested by oneself, using a dosimeter.
 This tool can be bought for approximately 40$ and is used to test the BQ/m³ level.
 You can also contact a building inspector who will be able to do all the tests for you, so you can get a better idea of the situation.